Bobbie the Wonder Dog: Life

-Separated From Family
+Separation

 In August 1923, Frank and Elizabeth Brazier were visiting relatives in Wolcott, Indiana.
 They had driven from Oregon on an only recently connected highway system, including the now Historic Columbia River Highway in their new 1923 Willys-Overland Model 92 Red Bird, accompanied by their two year old Scotch Collie-English Shepherd mix dog Bobbie.
 With the speed limit typically at 15 mph, Bobbie was able to ride on the sideboard and would frequently run along the car as they traveled.
 They would frequently stay at auto or tourist camps, or park the car at a gas station and stay at a local hotel.
 These stays would later become important to Bobby's ability to track them.

 While stopped in Wolcott, Bobbie was chased by three other dogs from a gas station.
 He didn't return and couldn't be found.
-After a few days search and publishing a newspaper notice asking for help, the Brazier family were unable to find Bobbie and continued their trip before returning home to Oregon.
+After a few days' search and publishing a newspaper notice asking for help without success, the Brazier family was unable to find Bobbie and continued its trip before returning home to Oregon.

-Journey Home
+Journey home

-In February 1924 (six months later), Bobbie returned to Silverton.
-He showed all the signs of having walked the entire distance, including swimming rivers and crossing the Continental Divide during the coldest part of winter.He crossed 2551 mi to return home, an average of approximately 14 mi per day.
+On February 15th 1924 (six months later), Bobbie returned to Silverton.
+He showed all the signs of having walked the entire distance, including swimming rivers and crossing the Continental Divide during the coldest part of winter.
+He crossed 2551 mi to return home, an average of approximately 14 mi per day.

-Global Fame
+Global fame

 After his return to Silverton, he experienced a rise to fame after the local paper published news of his return.
 His story drew attention and was featured in numerous newspapers around the world.
 He was also the subject of Ripley's Believe It or Not!, books, and film.

 Bobbie played himself in the 1924 silent film The Call of the West.
 The film was not based upon the actual events of his journey and wasn't well received.

 He received hundreds of letters from people around the world and was honored with a jewel-studded harness and collar, ribbons, and keys to cities.